Message in a jacket: Jill Biden offers ‘love’ during UK trip

 Biden’s jacket and pants come in contrast to the last first lady to offer a message with her clothes: Melania Trump wore a jacket that read “I Really Don't Care, Do U?" during a trip to a detention center for migrant children in 2018.
 She wore a different jacket at the shelter.

 The first lady is accompanying her husband during the U.K. leg of his foreign trip, where she'll participate in spouses' activities at the Group of Seven summit, and a couple of events focused on military veterans and their families.
-She joined Johnson's wife, Carrie Johnson, for tea Thursday.
+She joined Johnson's wife, Carrie Johnson, for tea Thursday and tweeted a photo of the two and Johnson's son, Wilfred, on the shore.

+On Friday, Jill Biden, a community college English professor, and Kate Middleton, the Duchess of Cambridge, and mother of three young children, plan to appear together at a preschool in Cornwall and participate in a roundtable discussion on early childhood education, the White House said.

-Biden said her husband had been “studying for weeks” for the trip and joked that he is “over-prepared.”
+Jill Biden said her husband had been “studying for weeks” for the trip and joked that he is “overprepared.”

 “Joe loves foreign policy.
 This is his forte," she said.